Graduate Guide

 • Performance evaluations, including student evaluations, supervisory reports, and assistantship supervisor evaluations

-Students who considered to be not in good standing for funding will be required to meet with the Graduate Director where a performance improvement plan may be put in place.
+Students who are considered to be not in good standing for funding will be required to meet with the Graduate Director where a performance improvement plan may be put in place.
 The department reserves the right to suspend or terminate funding.

 All graduate assistantships are paid bi-weekly directly into your bank account.
 The University of Alberta requires all students to enroll in direct deposit, using your Bear Tracks account.
 Please note that tuition deductions may occur if you have outstanding fees on your account.
 See Tuition and Fees for more information.